RealImage/challenge2016/README.md

 At this point, asking your program if `DISTRIBUTOR1` has permission to distribute in `CHICAGO-ILLINOIS-UNITEDSTATES` should get `YES` as the answer, and asking if distribution can happen in `CHENNAI-TAMILNADU-INDIA` should of course be `NO`.
 Asking if distribution is possible in `BANGALORE-KARNATAKA-INDIA` should also be `NO`, because the whole state of Karnataka has been excluded.

-We've provided a CSV with the list of all countries, states and cities in the world that we know of - please use the data mentioned there for for this program. *The codes you see there may be different from what you see here, so please always use the codes in the CSV*.
-This Readme is only an example.

-Write a program in any language you want (If you're here from Gophercon, use Go :D) that does this.
-Feel free to make your own input and output format / command line tool / GUI / Webservice / whatever you want.
-Feel free to hold the dataset in whatever structure you want, but try not to use external databases - as far as possible stick to your langauage without bringing in MySQL/Postgres/MongoDB/Redis/Etc.

-To submit a solution, fork this repo and send a Pull Request on Github.

-##Bonus Points

-Sometimes, a distributor might split the work of distribution amount smaller sub-distiributors inside their autohorized geographies.
+Sometimes, a distributor might split the work of distribution amount smaller sub-distiributors inside their authorized geographies.
 For instance, `DISTRIBUTOR1` might assign the following permissions to `DISTRIBUTOR2`:

 ```
 Permissions for DISTRIBUTOR2 < DISTRIBUTOR1